SheathedBlade/quartz/content/Characters/Saria Pulse.md

 *"'To taste freedom, spread your wings', is an ancient draconic proverb that I still believe applies to all life on Luciradis.
 To not be constrained by feelings of doubt and suffering.
 To not have your metaphorical wings be bound by those who seek to keep you grounded.
 To not let burdens hold you back from what you need to do.
 And should they need help, I'll pull them up, no matter how heavy their burdens are."*

-Saria is the daughter of [[The Brood of Arodraenix|Orsilus of Arodraenix]], the current draconic ruler of the skies taking root in the [[Grandiose Peaks]], and an unknown female human.
+Saria is the daughter of [[Factions of Luciradis#Brood of Arodraenix|Orsilus of Arodraenix]], the current draconic ruler of the skies taking root in the [[Grandiose Peaks]], and an unknown female human.
 Saria's mother still eludes us, however recent investigations confirmed her allegiance to the [[Azamuku Domain]], as there were reports of a dragon descending onto the [[Amber Clifftops]] multiple times.
 Regardless, hers and Orsilus's eloping birthed the first draconic half-breed in known existence.

 >*// K.M. edit //*
 >As one might know, the draconic race are long-lived beings; where we, as humans, live for 100 years, the dragons may live for up to multiple millennia.
 In addition, despite of how ingrained the dragons are in our world, the aforementioned race is not of Luciradis, but from beyond the skies.